phpactor/amp-fswatch/adr/0001-use-callback.md

 So for example, for the find watcher we would need to maintain the state of each of the find processes.
-As we can only return one promise at a time, and a process may return multiple files at a time, we need to maintain a stack of file modifications for the next call to `wait`.
+As we can only return one promise at a time, and a process may return multiple files at a time, we need to maintain a queue of file modifications for the next call to `wait`.

 Another simple Amp solution is to use an emitter, in which case the API would